silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/07_ReactJS_Redux_and_GraphQL.md

 )(Gallery);
 ```

 The properties used by `inject()` are soft-supplied.
-This means of a parent calling a component which uses
+This means a parent calling a component that uses
-`inject()` could choose to overwrite the dependencies which `inject()` would've otherwise supplied.
+`inject()` could choose to overwrite the dependencies which `inject()` would have otherwise supplied.
 Here is an example using the above `Gallery` component with the dependency `ItemComponent` overwritten by the
 calling component.
 We pull in a previously registered `PreviewItem` to replace the former `GalleryItem`.